hamidput/missingskill-learning/Linux.md

-Linux
+#Linux
-⦁	linux is open source  kernal.
+linux is open source  kernal.
-⦁	It's also called as GNUN/Linux-(Here GNU is oprating System and Linux is kernal).
+	It's also called as GNUN/Linux-(Here GNU is oprating System and Linux is kernal).
 ⦁	It's Devlope by linus torvald in 1991 in his home.
 ⦁	GNU/GPL :- This is open source  licence.
 ⦁	In 1983 Richard stallman started creating GNU opreating system and in 1985 he started open source moment.